Play suspended at Australian Open due to extreme heat

-MELBOURNE, Jan 24 : Play was suspended at the Australian Open on Saturday as organisers invoked their extreme heat policy at the Grand Slam.
+MELBOURNE, Jan 27 : Play was suspended at the Australian Open on Tuesday as organizers invoked their extreme heat policy at the Grand Slam.

 Source: Reuters